 Training at the Asian Arts Center follows the curriculum established by the GIKKF on Okinawa.
 The syllabus stresses development of explosive short-range power, classical katas (forms), applications that places value on self-defense and a keen sense of timing.

-The curriculum is modified to accomodate three classes of students: the Juniors (ages 5 to 8), the Youths (ages 9 to 13), and the adults.
+The curriculum is modified to accommodate three classes of students: the Juniors (ages 5 to 8), the Youths (ages 9 to 13), and the adults.
 While the younger groups have more fun with sparring and tumbling, their programs dovetail the adults' and eventually focus on solid self-defense.
 Our tradition is a classical one and does not foster competition or tournament training.

 Are in you interested in learning Okinawan Goju Ryu Karate?
 Please stop by for a visit or, better yet, try out a class for free.